 The obligation to adopt national implementation measures

-New national legislation should be adopted by each state party to the TPNW that does not yet have in place laws to criminalize the acts prohibited by the Treaty and, where necessary, to implement its positive obligations.
+New national legislation should be adopted by each state party to the TPNW that does not yet have in place laws to criminalise the acts prohibited by the Treaty and, where necessary, to implement its positive obligations.
 Most non-nuclear-armed states are already today implementing most of the core prohibitions of the TPNW.
-As illustrated by the table below, this is because they practise nuclear-weapon-free security policies, are states parties to the NPT, the CTBT, and NWFZ treaties, and because they have safeguards agreements with the IAEA.
-They therefore typically already have in place appropriate national measures, including legislation that addresses some or all of the obligations under the TPNW.
+As illustrated by the table below, this is because they pursue nuclear-weapon-free security policies and are states parties to the Treaty on the Non-Proliferation of Nuclear Weapons (NPT), the Comprehensive Nuclear-Test-Ban treaty (CTBT), and the nuclear-weapon-free zone (NWFZ) treaties, and because they have brought into force safeguards agreements with the International Atomic Energy Agency (IAEA).
+Typically, therefore, they already have in place appropriate national measures, including legislation that addresses all or at least some of the core obligations under the TPNW.
 Accordingly, the adoption of new national legislation to implement the TPNW may not be necessary.

 Administrative measures